 You could try getting a covered litter box to reduce some of the litter that flies out of the box.
 However, if the kitten does not like the covered box, they might stop using it.

-Therefore, you should probably just wait until the kitten outgrows the behaviour, and in the meantime, try to remove the waste as often as possible to keep it from ending up on the wrong side of the litter box.
+Therefore, you should probably just wait until the kitten outgrows the behavior, and in the meantime, try to remove the waste as often as possible to keep it from ending up on the wrong side of the litter box.

 If the litter scatter is caused by the kitten digging to cover his waste, it may mean it is time to get a larger litter box.
 But don’t just take away the original litter box and replace it with the new one.
 Keep the original litter box until you know for sure the kitten is comfortable using the new one.